Shotwelding - some details

 Luxurious, standard coupling, smooth riding, electrically air-conditioned

-Budd-built passenger cars were used on the train named the
+Budd-built passenger cars were used on the train named the California

 Zephyr, operating between Chicago and Oakland (2500 miles) beginning